Gilan sex scandals: Mahdi Haghshenas

 Following closely in the wake of the preceding scandals, another controversy erupted on July 30 in the form of an alleged explicit video call involving two Mullahs, an esteemed title for clergymen or leaders of mosques.
 Reportedly, one of these Mullahs is identified as Mahdi Haghshenas, the former deputy of the Office for the Propagation of Virtue and the Prevention of Vice in Gilan Province.
 The second individual featured in the video is purportedly his brother-in-law, the husband of his wife's sister, who is also a Mullah.
-While numerous overseas Iranian media sources have affirmed the videos' authenticity.
+Numerous overseas Iranian media sources have affirmed the video's authenticity.
 The Office for the Propagation of Virtue and the Prevention of Vice holds a prominent role within the Iranian regime's framework, tasked with enforcing Sharia law on the nation's populace.
 Haghshenas is recognized for his staunch advocacy of extreme interpretations of Sharia law, his imposition of societal constraints, his aversion to scientific pursuits, and his opposition to vaccination initiatives.

 Haghshenas, recognized for his stance against social freedoms, modern scientific advancements, and vaccinations, is reportedly engaged in sexually explicit conversations with the husband of his wife's sister.
 Media reports indicate that these conversations include references to their past sexual interactions.
 In 2017, as women activists initiated the "White Wednesday" protests against the compulsory headscarf (hijab), sparked by the arrest of a woman who had removed her white headscarf and displayed it on a pole, Haghshenas organized a solitary counter-demonstration.
 He held up a banner proclaiming, "I Am a Revolutionary."
 Seghati and Haghshenas had met each other previously.